anthebol/dataiku-technical-assessment-submissiom_Anthony_Bolton/README.md

 cd client
 npm start
 ```
-### Running Unit Tests on the C3PO Class from backend
+## Testing
-Run the following command in root directory:
+Run the following command in root directory to run unit tests on the C3PO Class using [Pytest](https://docs.pytest.org/en/8.0.x/):
 ```sh
 pytest -v --durations=0 server/tests/test_c3po.py
 ```
+- Unit testing is implemented for the give testcases/examples.
+This is to help detect and prevent defects early in the development lifecycle, leading to higher-quality software productions.